aamc.org does not support this web browser.

 U.S. Capitol

-The Congressional Academic Medicine Caucus (CAMC) is a bipartisan group of Members of Congress that seeks to promote and recognize the important role that medical schools, teaching hospitals and faculty physicians play to improve the health of people everywhere.
+The Congressional Academic Medicine Caucus (CAMC) is a bipartisan group of members of Congress that seeks to promote and recognize the important role that medical schools, teaching hospitals and faculty physicians play to improve the health of people everywhere.

-On February 1, 2023, the AAMC applauded the relaunch of the Caucus, thanking Dr. Greg Murphy (R-N.C.) and Rep. Kathy Castor (D-Fla.) for serving as co-chairs.
-Dr. Murphy and Rep. Castor issued a Dear Colleague Letter inviting all Representatives to join the CAMC and engage on “key issues that impact the academic medicine community and patients they serve, including the health care workforce, medical research, health care delivery, health equity, education and more.”
+On February 1, 2023, the AAMC applauded the relaunch of the caucus, thanking Rep. Kathy Castor (D-Fla.) and Dr. Greg Murphy (R-N.C.) for serving as co-chairs.
+Rep. Castor and Dr. Murphy issued a Dear Colleague Letter inviting all Representatives to join the CAMC and engage on “key issues that impact the academic medicine community and patients they serve.”
+Today, the CAMC includes 36 members and is always welcoming new additions.

 118th Congress Co-Chairs